remotestorage/django-remotestorage/README.md

 	I can't see why client_id should be random or non-meaningful at the moment, if there's a reason for that, please report an issue, some automatic migration to hashes can probably be deployed at any time.

+* oauth2app is [not on PyPI](https://github.com/hiidef/oauth2app/issues/7) at
+	the moment, but pip can install it from github directly.

 ### WebDAV